1) Overview of USPS and UPS Carrier in eCommerce Shipping

 - It is the most economical option for small packages, especially packages under 13lbs.

-- In terms of tracking, USPS is less reliable as compared to UPS.
+- In terms of tracking, USPS is less reliable compared to UPS.

 - Customer service doesn’t have a very good reputation.

-12) UPS vs USPS FAQ (Frequently Asked Questions and Answers)
+15) UPS vs. USPS FAQs (Frequently Asked Questions and Answers)

 That completely depends on your shipping needs.
-UPS is known for its reliable tracking and ability to handle heavy packages, whereas USPS is known for its PO boxes and small packages.
+UPS is known for its reliable tracking and handling of heavy packages, whereas USPS is known for its PO boxes and small packages.

-12.2)Which shipping company is cheaper for overnight packages
+15.2)Which shipping company is cheaper for overnight packages ?

 Finding the cheapest provider for overnight packages completely depends on the size and volume of your package.
 The best way to estimate the cheapest option is by using the rate calculators available on USPS and UPS’s websites.